What Is an Automatic Stay in Bankruptcy?

 - Collections on overpaid public benefits

-Normally, an automatic stay will last for the duration of your bankruptcy case.
+Normally, an automatic stay will be in effect for the duration of your bankruptcy case.
 This could be a few months to a few years.
-However, at any point, but especially at the petition of your creditors, a judge could lift the stay either in whole or in part.
+However, a judge could lift the stay either in whole or in part at any time — and especially at the petition of your creditors.

-If you’re filing multiple bankruptcy cases close together, it raises red flags.
-In many instances, if you’re filing a second bankruptcy within 12 months, the automatic stay will only last 30 days, even though your case won’t close that quickly.
+For example, if you appear to be filing for bankruptcy only in order to prevent a foreclosure, a court may give your lender relief from the stay.
+In many instances, if you’re filing a second bankruptcy within 12 months of the dismissal of a previous bankruptcy, the automatic stay will last only 30 days, even though your case won’t close that quickly.

-- Foreclosure.
-If foreclosure has already started, the mortgage lender could argue that you’re abusing the bankruptcy process to avoid foreclosure.
+- Foreclosure in some scenarios: If foreclosure has already started, the mortgage lender could argue that you’re abusing the bankruptcy process to avoid foreclosure.
 If the court sides with the lender, the stay could be lifted.
 Whether the stay is lifted or not, you will need to make mortgage payments on time while your bankruptcy case is ongoing.

-- Back taxes.
-The IRS can’t garnish your income while an automatic stay is in place, but it can withhold any federal tax refund you may be eligible for during tax season.
+- If you owe back taxes: The IRS can’t garnish your income while an automatic stay is in place, but it can withhold any federal tax refund you may be owed during tax season.

-- Utility bills.
-An automatic stay can prevent the utility company from shutting off your services, but only for 20 days.
-It does not stop your obligation to pay the utility company like it would with a creditor.
+An automatic stay can prevent the utility company from shutting off your services for 20 days at minimum.
+It does not stop your obligation to pay the utility company, as it would with a creditor.

 Tips for debtors with an automatic stay

-Filing for bankruptcy is a big deal.
-It’s a complex process, and considering the pros and cons of bankruptcy is important.
+Filing for bankruptcy is a big deal, and considering the pros and cons of bankruptcy is important.

-Whether you employ an attorney or not, you should not have any direct communication with your creditors during the automatic stay.
-There will be a federal employee over your case called a trustee who should handle all of that communication.
+Most creditors should stop contacting you during the automatic stay.
+There will be a bankruptcy trustee who handles your case.
 If you are inappropriately contacted, you can bring those concerns to the trustee or your lawyer.